nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 git config --global user.name "$YOUR_NAME"
 ```

-You can also make your Github client try to rebase instead of merge when you commit before syncing, which helps prevent extraneous merge commits in the history.
+You can also make your GitHub client try to rebase instead of merge when you commit before syncing, which helps prevent extraneous merge commits in the history.

 ```
 git config --global pull.rebase true